matze-dd/Tex2txt/README.md

   do not use LanguageTool but instead Hunspell for native-language checks;
   perform replacements from script variable $repls\_hunspell beforehand
 - option `--columns`<br>
-  correct both line and column numbers in messages from LanguageTool;
+  correct both line and column numbers in messages from LanguageTool
-  this may be slow for very large LaTeX files
 - option `--delete`<br>
   only remove auxiliary directory in script variable $txtdir, and exit